Filing a Wrongful Death Claim After a Car Accident

 By understanding the legal process and seeking the guidance of an experienced wrongful death attorney, you can navigate this difficult time with support and confidence.

 If you lost a loved one in a car accident due to another party’s negligence, in Colorado it is crucial to act quickly to protect your legal rights.
-The attorneys at Franklin D. Azar & Associates, P.C., are here for you and your family during this challenging time.
+The attorneys at Frank Azar Car & Truck Accident Lawyers, are here for you and your family during this challenging time.
 We can review your case at no cost and inform you of your rights and options.

 Contact us today for your free consultation to learn how we can help you.
 We handle wrongful death claims on a contingency fee basis, so you won’t pay anything upfront and no attorney fees unless we recover damages for you.